ImmacularIT/DebianAIServerSetup/00-Debian Server Preparation/07-Install-Nvidia.md

 ```

 Select "NVIDIA Proprietary"

+Then:
-Then press "OK" on the appearing warnings till installation continues.
+* Press "OK" on the appearing warnings till installation continues.
-At the end, choose "No" when asked for setting up X configuration.
+* At the end, choose "No" when asked for setting up X configuration.
-Then "OK".
+* Then press "OK".

 ### Step 5: Update the initramfs and reboot